jdg313/MRate_With-API/README.md

 This is a rate my professor web extension for integration within the University of Michigan - Dearborn's proprietary scheduling website.

-The teachers database is stored locally inside the background script, as the db is small enough (with no sensitive info) to where no hosting is neccessary.
+The teachers database is stored externally in an ubuntu server.

 How to use this extension: